 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage homeowners to make the switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-You might be eligible for different types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Nevada and others from the federal government.
-Types of solar incentives might include:
+Solar incentives are intended to encourage people to switch their home over to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
+You may qualify for different kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of Nevada and others from the federal government.
+Some broad categories of solar incentives include:

 Federal Solar Incentives

 When you think about solar incentives, you probably think of federal incentives first.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 The Clean Energy Credit runs until 2035.
 Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
 The amount will be decreased slightly each year until the current program ends.
 Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.